 EUROPEAN WORKSHOP FOR CONTEMPORARY MUSIC

-For the first time, in 2014 the European Workshop took place during the International Summer Courses for New Music in Darmstadt.
-In 2015 the EWCM illuminated several musical aspects of different explorations of the inner world of sound.
-During the workshop phase in the architecturally unique Kolumba Kunstmuseum in Cologne, the musicians also had a particular challenge in reacting to diverse spatial characteristics of the museum and in developing an idiosyncratic concert dramaturgy.
+In August 2014 the ensemble participated for the first time in the International Summer Courses for New Music in Darmstadt.
+In 2015, during rehearsals at the architecturally unique Kolumba art museum in Cologne, the musicians reacted to diverse spatial characteristics of the museum, developing an idiosyncratic concert dramaturgy.